-4.5.
-Developing Specification Automata for a Model Checker
+4.5 Developing Specification Automata for a Model Checker

-In SPIN, the specification can either be given as a PTL formula (without past operators) or directly as a Büchi automaton in Promela code.
+In SPIN, which is a popular tool in model-checking courses, the specification can either be given as a PTL formula (without past operators) or directly as a Büchi automaton in Promela code.
 For a property that is not expressible in PTL, defining a suitable Büchi automaton becomes necessary.
 In this case, GOAL supplements SPIN by providing a convenient graphical interface for drawing and manipulating Büchi automata.
 Once the specification automaton has been successfully constructed and checked, it can be exported as Promela code.
 One can then copy-and-paste the Promela code to SPIN's model file as the "never claim" (a Büchi automaton specifying all behaviors disallowed by the model) and continue the model checking procedure as usual.

-5. Advanced Examples
+5 Advanced Examples